sifive/Kami/README.md

 following steps:

 1. Create a "Projects" directory where all the repositories are going to reside
-2. Download and Compile the MIT Bedrock Bit Vectors library from
+2. Download and compile the MIT Bedrock Bit Vectors library from
     <https://github.com/mit-plv/bbv>.
     1. In the “Projects” directory use
         `git clone `[`https://github.com/mit-plv/bbv.git`](https://github.com/mit-plv/bbv.git)
         to clone the repo.
     2.  cd into bbv and run `make` to compile the files.
+3. Download and compile the Coq record update library from <https://github.com/tchajed/coq-record-update>.
+    1. In the "Projects" directory use
+        `git clone `[`https://github.com/tchajed/coq-record-update.git`](https://github.com/tchajed/coq-record-update.git)          to clone the repo.
+    2.  cd into coq-record-update and run `make` to compile the files.
-3. Download and compile the Kami library
+4. Download and compile the Kami library
     1. In the “Projects” directory use
         `git clone `[`https://github.com/sifive/Kami.git`](https://github.com/sifive/Kami.git)
         to clone the Kami repo.
     2.  cd into kami and run `make` to compile the files.
-4. Open proofgeneral or your favorite IDE for Coq.
+5. Open proofgeneral or your favorite IDE for Coq.
     1. In the Vernacular, execute `Require Import Kami.All.` to load all of the Kami library.
     2. Write a Kami module and its specification based on what is described below and prove it!